 For GNAT running on other than VMS systems, all the HP Ada 83 pragmas and attributes are recognized, although only a subset of them can sensibly be implemented.
-The description of pragmas in the GNAT Reference Manual indicates whether or not they are applicable to non-VMS systems.
+The description of pragmas in Section "Implementation Defined Pragmas" in GNAT Reference Manual indicates whether or not they are applicable to non-VMS systems.